elixirchat/elixirchat-js-sdk/README.md

 Change room or client (or both) _after_ you already initialized ElixirChat or ElixirChatWidget.

 - If you pass a new `room` only, SDK will reconnect you to a new room with the same client data.
-- If you pass a new `client` only, SDK will reconnect you to the same room with a new client data.
+- If you pass a new `client` only, SDK will reconnect you to the same room with new client data.
     - _BUT,_ if you were previously connected to a [private room](#private-room) (i.e. without passing a room ID in the first place), and you pass a new `client` only, you will be reconnected to a _different_ private room.

 __Argument parameters {...}:__